sarveshkapre/WEB-CRAWLER-SCRAPER/README.md

         Approach was to created a stack/queue  and appended URL's continuously when visited.
 In order to scrape data from multiple pages         and remember that we have visited we need to create a data structure.
 Stack here will initially grow to a certain size and then         decrease back to zero.
 Hence used while loop.
 Wrote a program to crawl through web pages.
 Created two lists.
 One will maintain           the URL's collected and other will keep the URL's visited.
 After collecting the URL it is checked in visited list, if it is             present, then its dropped.
 Else it is added to list.

   3.2) I also need to track the relevant links to fakebook.
 Any other links which redirects to northeastern or david choffnes websites need to be dropped.
-        Used an if statement to check if href belong with the particular domain.
+        Used  "if" statement to check if href belong with the particular domain.
 Only then visit them and add to visited list.

   3.3) Need to identify the end of program execution.
 To do this I need to keep tracks of the flags extracted during crawling and scraping.
 Once, I get 5 flags, I can stop immediately.
         Used for loop and set value of variable i to 1.
 It will increase by 1 as flags get displayed.
 When 5 flags are visited the loop         breaks and the program terminates